 Today, no standing structures remain, although relic mining and logging equipment lies throughout the area.
 That and Kapoor's second growth forest are a testament to the industry that once flourished in these woods.

 Kapoor is the northwest terminus of the Galloping Goose Regional Trail.
 It is a great ending point for a trip by bicycle or on foot.
 Travel to it from Sooke Potholes Regional Park.

 A park management plan has been developed for this reserve as part of the Sea to Sea Green Blue Belt, a corridor of protected green space linking Saanich Inlet in the east to Juan de Fuca Strait in the west.
 The plan outlines what activities and facilities will be accommodated in Kapoor.
 With its proximity to the Galloping Goose Regional Trail, this area has great potential to capitalize on its cultural history through site restoration and interpretation activities.

 The park offers a bike rack, information kiosk and toilets at the rest area.

 How to Get There

 Access to the park directly on bicycle via the Galloping Goose Regional Trail.
 There is no direct vehicle access.
 Visitors can access the park on foot by walking from the Sooke Potholes Regional Park.
-It is a 7.3km walk (one way).
+It is a 7.3km distance (one way).

 Follow the Trans-Canada Highway from Victoria, and take the Millstream Road exit (Exit 14) to Sooke.
 Follow Veterans Memorial Parkway, then turn right on Sooke Road.
 Turn right on Sooke River Road and follow the signs to Sooke Potholes Regional Park.